 What else will the database reveal?
 It will show you the location of your most valuable customers and details about them.
 You can use this data to find more customers of a similar type.

-Or maybe your database combined with market research tells you you have cornered the market in a given geographical area?
+Or maybe your database combined with market research tells shows you have cornered the market in a given geographical area?
 Say you have a lot of customers in Birkenhead, but few in Liverpool.
-Using your database, you can understand the type of business you make good margins with in Birkenhead, then use that as a template to find new business in Liverpool.
+Using your database, you can understand the type of business you make good margins with in Birkenhead, then use that as a template to find similar business in Liverpool.

 - Build a database